wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

 B. What is the total max/average hours of effort by <strong>Administrators</strong> to get accounts and a laptop ready for receipt by a new employee?

+PROTIP: CAUTION: Using speed as the primary basis for judging performance can lead to cutting corners and thus security holes.
+So security must be a primary consideration.
+But security is difficult to measure.

 ## Prep Steps